Fisheries Accounting: Integrating Stock Assessment

 Opening and closing stocks

-The opening and closing stock entries in a physical asset account correspond to biomass estimates from stock assessments.
-The SEEA CF provides the general structure:
+The opening and closing stock entries correspond to biomass estimates from stock assessments.
+The SEEA CF account structure is:

 Entry Source